MichaelChase/hello-world/README.md

 I am currently studying both Business Programming, Systems Analysis ( BPA ) as well as Software Engineering Technology ( SET ) at Cincinnati State Technical and Community College.

-I really enjoy coding in VB.net.
+I really enjoy coding in VB.net but have also studied HTML, CSS, and JavaScript.